35mm Infrared Film - FPP Color IR (Expired - 1 Roll)

 - Load and unload in near darkness.
 (If your camera has a window on the back, tape up with black tape.)

-- Ship the film in its light tight black canister.
+- Always keep the film in its light tight black canister.

-- Label the Film BIG - COLOR INFRARED - E6
+- When sending to TheDarkroom label the Film BIG - COLOR INFRARED - E6

 - We ONLY recommend TheDarkroom for processing this special film.

 - Shoot ONLY in Broad Sunlight - Infrared film needs IR light.
 Shooting in shade (or back lit) will produce poor results.

 Please note that color infrared results will vary wildly.
 There are many, many ways for your results to go askew.
 Film is not returnable and your results are not guaranteed.
 Please read the rest of the information on the page so that your results are pleasing.

 What is FPP InfraChrome Color Infrared Film?